sphinxteam/mlcourse_2019/index.md

 * Deep learning is well covered in this new book:
 <a href="http://d2l.ai/">Dive into Deep Learning<a/> by A. Zhang, Z. Lipton, M. Li, A.J.
 Smola.
 * Un recent, et excellent, livre de reference en Francais: <a href="https://www.amazon.fr/Introduction-Machine-Learning-Chloé-Agathe-Azencott/dp/2100780808">Introduction au Machine Learning </a> par Chloé-Agathe Azencott.
+* A very nice review on <a href="https://arxiv.org/abs/1903.10563"> machine learning for physics </a>.
+* An introduction to <a href="https://arxiv.org/abs/1803.08823">machine learning for physicists</a>.

 ### Many thanks to...